mistermjtek/Blanketwarriors.com/README.md

 # BlanketWarriors.com
-  BlanketWarriors.com is a client-side rendered web application (server-rendering is on the way).
+  BlanketWarriors.com is a isomorphic website to host Blanket Warrior projects and blogs.

 ## Usage
   1. `npm install`